DarthIV02/DarthIV02/README.md

 - 👋 Hi, I’m @DarthIV02 - Ivannia Gomez Moreno
+- Computer Science Graduate
-- Currently enrolled in Computer Science - working hard for that degree !!!
+- Masters in Data Engineering and Analytics - working hard for that degree !!!
 - 👀 I’m interested in mathematics, all things AI, programming and Movies (Star Wars and Marvel are my favorite)
 - 🌱 I’m currently learning IA and a bit of Ciber Security
 - 📫 How to reach me gomezivannia02@gmail.com